survivejs/site/posts/06-react-books.md

 [React Webpack Cookbook](https://christianalfoni.github.io/react-webpack-cookbook/) is a little guide I developed with [Christian Alfoni](http://www.christianalfoni.com/).
 The eventual plan is to polish the content and host the improved version here with a similar support model.

+### React Native Animation Book

+[React Native Animation Book](http://browniefed.com/react-native-animation-book/) by [Jason Brown](http://browniefed.com/) explains how to deal with animation in React Native.
+You get all relevant bits in a single place.
+That's it really.

 ## Commercial Books

 The commercial side of React books is about to go wild. **Developing a React Edge** was likely the first book on the market.
 Since then a few others have followed.
 The challenge for authors is that as React moves forward quite fast.
 Books will require constant maintenance effort to stay up to date.